Some Remarks on Kim-dividing in NATP Theories: Introduction

-On the other hand, in the study of Kim-dividing in NATP theories, we can not expect that every invariant Morley sequence over a given model will witness every Kim-dividing over the model as in NSOP$_1$ theories.
-In fact, even coheir Morley sequences may not witness Kim-dividing in some NTP$_2$ theories.
-For example, let $M$ be a model of DLO, $a,b$ be living in the same cut of $M$, and $a<b$.
+On the other hand, in the study of Kim-dividing in NATP theories, we cannot expect that every invariant Morley sequence over a given model will witness every instance of Kim-dividing over the model as in NSOP$_1$ theories.
+In fact, even coheir Morley sequences may not witness Kim-dividing of some formula in some NTP$_2$ theories.
+Let $M$ be a small model of DLO, $a,b$ live in the same cut of $M$ ({\it i.e.} $a\equiv_Mb$ and $m<a<m'$ for some $m,m'\in M$), and $a<b$.
 Then the formula $\varphi(x,a,b):=a<x<b$ Kim-divides over $M$.
 If we choose any sequence $(a_ib_i)_{i<\omega}$ in the same cut with $a_0=a$, $b_0=b$ such that then the sequence is a coheir Morley sequence over $M$ but $\{\varphi(x,a_i,b_i)\}_{i<\omega}$ is consistent.

-Thus, in a study of NATP theories, if we want to build a class of indiscernible sequences that works meaningfully together with Kim-dividing in terms of Kim's lemma, then that class should not include all coheirs.
+Thus in a study of NATP theories, if we want to build a class of indiscernible sequences that works meaningfully together with Kim's lemma, then the class should not include all coheir Morley sequences.

-To show the equivalent between forking and dividing, what we consider to solve priorly is Kim's lemma.
+In order to show the equivalence between forking and dividing, the first thing we usually consider is establishing Kim's lemma.
 The first appearance of the statement is that: \begin{fact} \cite{Kim98} In simple theories, if a formula $\varphi(x,a)$ divides over a set $A$, then $\{\varphi(x,a_i)\}_{i<\omega}$ is inconsistent for any Morley sequence $(a_i)_{i<\omega}$ over $A$ with $a_0=a$. \end{fact}

 Following this, Chernikov and Kaplan, Kaplan and Ramsey, and Mutchnik proved Kim's lemma for NTP$_2$, NSOP$_1$, and NSOP$_2$ theories, respectively, as follows.